StephanG007/Absa-Contacts/README.md

 [JSON Generator]https://www.json-generator.com/

 The site will automatically load all the users initially, but the search still works.
 Remember to press enter!

+If you enter a working image URL into the profile form, it will update to display the image.

+If I had a bit more time I would have implemented the Edit button to update existing contacts, and added a radio button for gender, but both should be trivial.